petrov-lab/tuba-seq/README.md

 ## INSTALLATION

-Installation from source is intended for POSIX-stle Operating Systems (e.g. Linux, darwin).
+Installation from source is intended for POSIX-style Operating Systems (e.g. Linux, darwin).
 The prequisites are:
 * Python 3.2 or later
 * R 3.2 or later
 * gcc or clang